JB1905/map-comparificator/README.md

 ## About
 Choose the best map provider for your web app

-- compare maps from different providers (Apple, Bing, Google, Here, Mapbox, OpenStreetMap) side to side
+- compare maps from different providers (Apple, Bing, Google, Here, Mapbox, OpenStreetMap) side by side
-- search for location to display on maps or get current location
+- search for a location to display on maps or get your current location
 - resize, drag, open, close map windows & use or create compositions

 [Open Map Comparificator](https://map-comparificator.web.app/)